lukas-krecan/ShedLock/README.md

 Spring XML configuration is not supported as of version 3.0.0.
 If you need it, please use version 2.6.0 or file an issue explaining why it is needed.

 ## Lock assert
-To prevent misconfiguration errors, like AOP miscofiguration, missing annotataion etc., you can assert that the lock works by using LockAssert:
+To prevent misconfiguration errors, like AOP misconfiguration, missing annotation etc., you can assert that the lock works by using LockAssert:

 ```java